 By agreeing to be a part of Clemson, you are also agreeing to abide by the policies established at Clemson.
 These policies are not intended to restrict or limit your effectiveness as a Clemson user but rather to help guarantee a safe environment for all users.
 It is important that users are aware of these policies and guidelines so that they can put them into practice as well as being alert for abuse of those policies.

-Please refer to CCIT’s Policies and Procedures site for more information.
+Please refer to CCIT’s Clemson IT Policy & Standards site for more information.

 Protect your Identity